 Information-clemency exchange can be tempting for dissidents when they are heavily repressed.
-Yet, the commitment problem may shadow the promise of mercy and dissuade potential defectors because defection remains a risky behavior and potential defectors are unsure if regimes will not renege on their promise and kill them after information is submitted.
+Yet, the commitment problem may overshadow the promise of mercy and dissuade potential defectors.
+Defection is a risky behavior and potential defectors are unsure if regimes will not renege on their promise and kill them after information is submitted.
 Recognizing this, regimes should provide credible assurance that defectors will not be punished (or punished less severely).
 The typical solution is to publicly advertise that defectors have received mercy.
 In East Germany for example, the government used radio and newspapers to advertise that surrendered defectors who gave information were pardoned from sentencing (Solbrig, 2017).
-It was also public knowledge that East German citizens who aided the Stasi with information on would-be dissidents were given better jobs, educational opportunities, and better pay in the troubled economy (Piotrowska, 2020).
+It was also public knowledge that citizens who aided the Stasi with information on would-be dissidents were given better jobs, educational opportunities, and better pay in the troubled economy (Piotrowska, 2020).
 Institutionalizing information-clemency exchange in legislation to protect defectors from harm can also alleviate the commitment problem and build credibility.
-In Taiwan for example, information-clemency exchange was formally stipulated into the martial law (the Betrayers Punishment Act specifically) to increase public trust.1

-Two primary theoretical implications can be drawn from the above discussion.
-First, under limited information on underground dissent, regimes tend to cast their net of repression a bit wider by selectively killing both key actors and members closely connected to them to minimize the risk of regrouping while avoiding costly massacres that can incur backlashes and eventually hurt the regime.
+In Taiwan for example, information-clemency exchange was formally stipulated into the martial law to increase public trust.1 bit wider by selectively killing both key actors and members closely connected to them to minimize the risk of regrouping while avoiding costly massacres that can incur backlashes and eventually hurt the regime.
 Therefore, I derive the following hypothesis:

+Two theoretical implications can be drawn from the above discussion.
+First, under limited information on underground dissent, regimes tend to cast their net of repression a